sutharsan3005/sml5202-sutharsan/frenchvocab.md

 <h1> French Vocabulary Learning </h1>

 <p> This webpage will teach you on the following: Days of the week, food and drinks, and numbers in French.
-As well as, it contains further study for learners willing to advance towards the end of the page. </p>
+At the end of the page there will be a knowledge test where you can measure how effectieve your learning was.
+As well as, further study websites will be listed for indivduals that would like to advance </p>

 <h2> Execrise 3.0 - "Days of the Week" Learning </h2>